willymcallister/willymcallister.github.io/index.md

 Welcome to Spinning Numbers.
 Learn about electricity and electrical engineering.

-New --- The Circuit Sandbox simulator is now available in [Hindi and Portuguese](index.html#circuit-sandbox-simulator-)!
+New --- The Circuit Sandbox simulator is translated to [Hindi and Portuguese](index.html#circuit-sandbox-simulator-)!

 ---